Ashubegum-11/car_rental_app/README.md

 - The available cars page is accessible even without login.
 - If a logged-out user tries to rent a car, they are directed to login.

-## Submission Note

-This repository includes the SQL file required to replicate the database.